Deluge sends construction site run-off into pristine bay

 "It was just red from all of the run-off," she said.

-Mosaic Property Group spokesman Brook Monahan said they had been working through the storms on Tuesday until "very late" to ensure additional measures were in place to increase their "already robust sediment controls in place".
+Mosaic Property Group managing director Brook Monahan said they had been working through the storms on Tuesday until "very late" to ensure additional measures were in place to increase their "already robust sediment controls in place".

 "This was as 10-year record breaking downpour," Mr Monahan said.